 How to clean hardwood floors.

+The following mopping and vacuuming tips can help ensure that you can keep your floors clean and protected over time (regardless of the wood type).
 Check with your hardwood floor’s manufacturer to find out what cleaning solution you should use on your floors.
-In general, some good rules of thumb are:

-- Sweep or dust mop daily.
-Purchase a high-quality broom and commit to sweeping your hardwood floors at least once a day.
-This will help cut down on the build-up of grime.
+- Sweep or dust mop frequently.
+Purchase a high-quality broom and commit to sweeping your hardwood floors once a day.
+This will help cut down on grime.

 - Vacuum once a week.
-Utilize a vacuum without a beater bar to suck up any debris that falls between the wood slats.
+Use a vacuum without a beater bar to suck up any debris that falls between the wood slats.

 - Use a terry cloth mop monthly when cleaning your “finish in place” wood floors.
 Keep in mind that unique hardwood flooring might require specific cleaning tools and products.